 - Regulating and unorganized sectors.

-There are three taxes applicable under Goods and Services Tax system: CGST, SGST, and IGST.
+There are three taxes applicable under the Goods and Service Tax system: CGST, SGST, and IGST.

 - CGST: It is the tax collected by the Central Government on an intra-state sale, i.e. sale happening within a state.